Discovery the History of Ottawa

 Tourist hubs in the area include Parliament Hill, 24 Sussex Drive (Prime Minister’s official residence), and Rideau Hall (official residence of the Governor General).
 Ottawa is also home to several museums, including the National Gallery of Canada, the Canadian Museum of Nature, and the Canadian War Museum.
 The city has three post-secondary institutions: The University of Ottawa, Carleton University and Saint-Paul University.

 In 2019, Ottawa came in third place among Canadian cities in terms of quality of life and ranked 19th in the world according to Mercer.
-It is also ranked the second cleanest city in Canada and third cleanest city in the world.
+It is also ranked as the second cleanest city in Canada and third cleanest city in the world.